Lyly railway station: History

 Lyly was opened as a pysäkki (a station of lower importance, translating to "stop") with the rest of the Tampere–Haapamäki railway on 29 September 1883.
 It was placed on the western shore of lake Ala-Lylyjärvi; the railway cuts through the isthmus between it and lake Ylä-Lylyjärvi to the south.
 The station came to be used mostly for transport of wood; it was surrounded by forest, and the Sahakoski sawmill and paper factory were located 6 km away.
 The pysäkki was promoted to a full station in 1888.
 Originally a part of Orivesi, Lyly became part of the newly independent municipality of Juupajoki in 1913.

 In fall 1940, the Finnish Defense Forces moved its workshop from neighboring Korkeakoski to Lyly; it was located approximately 2 km away from the station.
 By the 1960s, a scattered village of about 400 inhabitants had former around the Lyly station, though its population had declined under the threshold of being counted as an urban area of 200 by the end of the 1990s.
-Lyly became an unmanned station in 1978, and trains stopped calling there on 27 May 1990.
+Lyly became an unstaffed station in 1978, and trains stopped calling there on 27 May 1990.

 The possibility of reopening the Lyly station for use by the regional trains on the Tampere–Haapamäki line was explored in 2006.
 However, the Orivesi Central and Kolho halts received priority due to their surroundings housing much more potential users than Lyly did.
 Additionally, the inclusion of a third additional stop in Lyly would have made the arranging of train exchanges in Tampere difficult.